HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ### Synchronous XHR

-AJAX—or usage of the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR) method to asynchronously retrieve data and update information on the page without a navigation request—was a very popular method of creating dynamic user experiences.
-It has largely been replaced by the asynchronous [`fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API) method, but XHR is [still supported in all major browsers](https://caniuse.com/mdn-api_xmlhttprequest).
+AJAX—or usage of the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest">`XMLHttpRequest`</a> (XHR) method to asynchronously retrieve data and update information on the page without a navigation request—was a very popular method of creating dynamic user experiences.
+It has largely been replaced by the asynchronous [`fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API) method, but XHR is <a hreflang="en" href="https://caniuse.com/mdn-api_xmlhttprequest">still supported in all major browsers</a>.

-XHR has a flag that allows you to make synchronous requests.
-[Synchronous XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) is harmful for performance because the event loop and main thread is blocked until the request is finished, resulting in the page hanging until the data becomes available. `fetch` is a much more effective and efficient alternative with a simpler API, and has no support for synchronous fetching of data.
+XHR has a flag that allows you to make synchronous requests. <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request">Synchronous XHR</a> is harmful for performance because the event loop and main thread is blocked until the request is finished, resulting in the page hanging until the data becomes available. `fetch` is a much more effective and efficient alternative with a simpler API, and has no support for synchronous fetching of data.

 {{ figure_markup(
     caption="The percentage of mobile pages using synchronous XHR.",